Architecture

 -- Automatically applied to all queries

-CREATE POLICY tenant_isolation ON decisions
+CREATE POLICY tenant_isolation ON decision_snapshots

 USING (tenant_id = current_setting('app.current_tenant')::uuid);